Luigi Poggi: Early life

-Born in Piacenza, Poggi did all his studies prior to priestly ordination in that city.
-He entered the Pontifical Ecclesiastical Academy in 1944 to prepare a career in the diplomatic service of the Holy See.
+Born in Piacenza, Poggi studied at Collegio Alberoni prior to priestly ordination in that city.
+He entered the Pontifical Ecclesiastical Academy in 1944 to begin a career in the diplomatic service of the Holy See.
 Poggi then joined the Secretariat of State.
-Poggi headed the mission to investigate the legal status of titular churches in Tunisia in 1963 and 1964.
+Poggi headed a mission to investigate the legal status of titular churches in Tunisia in 1963 and 1964.